AllanniaBB/Battle-Brothers-Mods/README.md

-Credits
-chopeks from the legends discord (a far better coder than myself)
+Credits to chopeks from the legends discord (a far better coder than myself)